njustesen/botbowl/docs/a2c.md

 ![FFAI-5-v2 Results](img/FFAI-5-v2.png?raw=true "FFAI-5-v2 Results")

-Run the script to see if you reproduce some of the results.
+Run the script to see if you can reproduce some of the results.

 ## Next Steps
 We were able to learn strong policies for the one, three, and five-player variants of Blood Bowl against a random opponent.